Easy Chicken Paillard with Shallots and Capers

 -

-Cut the chicken breasts horizontally in half to make 4 equal chicken breast pieces.
-Put one piece between two sheets of parchment paper or plastic wrap and use a heavy mallet to pound the breasts into 1/3-inch-thick pieces.
+Cut the chicken breasts horizontally in half to make 4 thinner pieces.
+Put one piece between two sheets of parchment paper or plastic wrap and use a heavy mallet to pound the breasts into 1/4 to 1/3-inch-thick pieces .
 Alternatively, you can pound the chicken with the side of a wooden rolling pin.

 -

-Lightly season the breasts on both sizes with salt and freshly ground black pepper.
+Season the chicken on both sizes with the salt and a light shower of black pepper.
 Spread the flour onto a dinner plate.

 -